enterdevstudio/seagrass-microbiome/README.md

 dont.use <- meta$SampleID[which(meta$SampleType == 'Epiphyte')]
 dat <- dat[, -which(names(dat) %in% dont.use)]

-## remove OTUs that are never sampled after rarefication
+## remove OTUs that are never sampled after rarefaction
 dat <- dat[-which(rowSums(dat != 0) == 0), ]

 ## remove sites with no reads